Algoma Public Health

 Let baby decide how much they want to eat.
 Baby will open their mouth when they are hungry and will shut their mouth and turn their head away or push food away when they are full.
 Never force your baby to eat.

 A good starting point is to offer iron-rich foods twice a day.
 Gradually increase the amount of food offered as well as the number of times a day that you offer solid food based on your baby’s hunger cues.
-Work towards providing a regular schedule of family meals and snacks based on Eating Well with Canada’s Food Guide.
+Work towards providing a regular schedule of family meals and snacks based on Canada’s Food Guide.

 If baby refuses to eat a certain food, try offering it again at another time.
 It may take 10-15 exposures to a new food before baby likes it.